esarks/SkylerThomas2/00_introduction-secular.md

 Because maybe you've tried everything else.

 Maybe you've tried achieving your way to meaning.
 Working harder.
 Making more money.
 Finding the right relationship.
 Filling the void with whatever you could find.
+Maybe you've even tried to just be a better person through morality (whatever that is).
 And if you're honest, it's all come up short.

 Not because you're doing it wrong.
 But because you were designed for something deeper.
 Something that doesn't break when life breaks.
 Something that doesn't end when your heart stops.